lairs

 Scope

-lairs reads from any PDS and writes only to the authenticated user's own repository, through the standard com.atproto.repo.* client APIs.
-It is not an appview: it does not maintain a cross-user index or consume the firehose on behalf of others.
+lairs reads from any PDS and writes only to the authenticated user's own repository through the standard com.atproto.repo.* client APIs.
+It is not an appview: it neither maintains a cross-user index nor consumes the firehose on behalf of others.
 Records are validated against the generated lexicon models in both directions.

 Project status